Kraktoos/kraktoos.com/content/programs.md

 ## Online Services

 ### Password Manager
 {{< logo src="bitwarden.png" alt="Bitwarden logo" >}} [Bitwarden](https://bitwarden.com/).
 It's free, open-source and, as of now (02/2023), trustworthy enough for me.
-I **have** used KeePass and apps that support KeePass formats, and they're fine, but I need to access my passwords outside my main devices.
+I **have** used KeePass and other apps that support KeePass formats, and they're fine, but I need to access my passwords outside my main devices.

 ### Email
 {{< logo src="tutanota.png" alt="Tutanota logo">}} [Tutanota](https://tutanota.com/).
 Not very feature rich, but it's really cheap, end-to-end encrypted, green and has it's clients are open-source.

 ### VPS
 {{< logo src="hetzner.png" alt="Hetzner logo" >}} [Hetzner](https://www.hetzner.com/).
-I've been using them for a while now and I've never had any issues with them.
+It's where I'm hosting this website, a Minecraft server, and others.
 They're cheap, reliable and have a great support team.

-### DNS and Others
+### Domains
-{{< logo src="cloudflare.png" alt="Cloudflare logo" >}} [Cloudflare](https://www.cloudflare.com/).
+{{< logo src="namecheap.png" alt="Namecheap logo" >}} [Namecheap](https://www.namecheap.com/).
 I've been using them for a while now and I've never had any issues with them.
 They're cheap, reliable and have a great support team.

-### Domains
+### Domain DNS
-{{< logo src="namecheap.png" alt="Namecheap logo" >}} [Namecheap](https://www.namecheap.com/).
+{{< logo src="cloudflare.png" alt="Cloudflare logo" >}} [Cloudflare](https://www.cloudflare.com/).
 I've been using them for a while now and I've never had any issues with them.
 They're cheap, reliable and have a great support team.